appcanary/blog/source/articles/2016-04-05-two-new-apis.html.markdown

 }
 ```

-And, you'll be emailed about any vulnerabilities that affect your app as soon as we find out about them!
+That's all it takes.
+From here on, you'll be emailed about any vulnerabilities that affect your app as soon as we find out about them!

 You can also list, inspect, or delete monitors via the API.
 More information [here](https://appcanary.com/docs#create-monitor).

 ## The Server API

-The "Server" API allows you to navigate the servers you have the Appcanary agent running on via API, and list any vulnerabilities that affect them!
+The Server API allows you to inspect the servers running the Appcanary agent, and list any vulnerabilities that affect them!

 I can see the servers I have agents running on with:

 ```bash
 curl -H "Authorization: Token YOURTOKENHERE" \
       https://appcanary.com/api/v2/servers